bonoldie/SKelegramServer/README.md

 Began as a little school project...

-It'll became anything more? ( Hoping so :smile: )
+Will it become something more? ( Hoping so :smile: )